flexera-public/right_api_client/README.md

     @client.log(STDOUT)

 ### Managing multiple accounts
-Multiple accounts can be manged by using the api\_url and account\_id attributes on the client.
+Multiple accounts can be managed by using the api\_url and account\_id attributes on the client.

 The api\_url attribute allows users to modify the shard which the client is being used to connect to.
 This should not be required as the client will find the correct shard using the account id but is